6 Best Beginner Left Handed Bass Guitars (For All Budgets!)

 The Classic Vibe features two Fender-designed alnico single-coil pickups that serve up bags of the articulate and punchy tones that Jazz basses are famed for.
 Separate volume controls for each pickup let you precisely dial in a plethora of different sounds.

 You can hear this bass in action in the video below.
-Note that the left handed model is not currently available in this sunburst finish.
+Note that the left-handed model is not currently available in this sunburst finish.

 What Is A Jazz Bass Good For?